 \subsubsection{Hierarchy}

-Evaluating the hierarchy shows the same trends as Craftax, except now we see much larger trees discovered due to the stochastic and noisy environment that is Minecraft.
-Looking at the ``all'' task that employs all 44 skills, we see that both HiSD and OMPN in this case find a tree for each episode.
-In this case, even the ground truth found a large 293 unique trees, showing the amount of noise present in the dataset.
-This is mirrored by the size of the trees discovered, where the size is blown out by the stochasticity of the environment, leading to far more skills being identified than required.
+Evaluating the hierarchy shows the same trends as Craftax, except now we see much larger trees discovered due to the stochastic and noisy Minecraft environment.
+Looking at the ``All'' task that employs all 44 skills, we see that both HiSD and OMPN produce a unique tree per episode.
+In this case, even the ground truth contains 293 unique trees, showing the amount of noise present in the dataset.
+This is mirrored by the size of the trees discovered, where the size is inflated by the stochasticity of the environment, leading to far more skills being identified than required.
 Ultimately, inconsistencies in the initial skill segmentation stage, amplified by the environment's complexity, produce highly variable symbolic sequences that prevent our deterministic grammar from discovering a consistent underlying structure.
-However, this trend does not necessarily continue in the ``mapped'' task where there are fewer skills to reason with.
-Here, while HiSD still finds no unique trees, the size and the branching factors of the trees are far reduced from the ``all'' task, which allows us to both visualise and understand the structure of the tree when analysing it qualitatively.
+However, this trend does not necessarily continue in the ``Mapped'' task where there are fewer skills to reason with.
+Here, while HiSD still produces a unique tree per episode, the size and the branching factors of the trees are far reduced from the ``All'' task, which allows us to both visualise and understand the structure of the tree when analysing it qualitatively.